ethereum/EIPs/EIPS/eip-1.md

 While an EIP is in private discussions (usually during the initial Draft phase), a discussions-to header will indicate the mailing list or URL where the EIP is being discussed.
 No discussions-to header is necessary if the EIP is being discussed privately with the author.

 The type header specifies the type of EIP: Standards Track, Meta, or Informational.
 If the track is Standards please include the subcategory (core, networking, interface, or ERC).

+The category header specifies the EIP's category.
+This is required for standards-track EIPs only.

 The created header records the date that the EIP was assigned a number.
 Both headers should be in yyyy-mm-dd format, e.g. 2001-08-14.